 Furthermore, the role of a Product Owner in SCRUM only covers a subset of tasks.
-For example, the project risk management, so critical in MtO projects with functional safety settings, is poorly covered.
-Typically, “the team” is supposed to manage the project risks on their own.
+For example, project risk management, so critical in MtO projects with functional safety settings, is poorly covered.
+Typically, “the team” is supposed to manage the project risks on its own.
 That, unfortunately, often means that nobody feels responsible for risk management, which is a frequent reason for MtO project crises.

 Thus, dedicated, additional project roles are essential to the resolution of the SCRUM scalability problem, such as: